w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

   - ARIA11
 ---

-Semantic markup conveys the structure of the menu to users.
-It also makes the menu adaptable when used in different situations such as small screen display, zoomed in, and used with assistive technologies.
+Semantic markup conveys the menu structure to users.
+It also makes the menu adaptable to different situations, such as small screen display, zoomed in, or assistive technology use.

 ## List of Links
 {:.newap}

-If a navigation consists of more than very few links, using a list is the most effective way to convey the menu structure to users.
+Convey the menu structure to users effectively by using a list, especially if the menu consists of more than very few links.
 With this structural information assistive technologies can announce the number of items in the menu.

 ### Unordered list
 {:.ap}

-If the sequence of reading the pages is not important to understand the website, an unordered list (`<ul>`) should be used.
+If the sequence of reading the pages is not important to understand the website,

+Use an unordered list (`<ul>`), if the sequence of reading the pages is not important to understand the website as a whole.
 In the following example, the user is not required to read the home page before advancing to the shop or get information about the products.
 Most menus are unordered.

 {::nomarkdown}
-<%= code_start('','HTML') %>
+<%= code_start('','Unordered List') %>
 {:/}

 ~~~ html